Hong Kong Parliament (exiled organisation): Campaign

 Eight exiled activists announced forming Hong Kong Democratic Independence Alliance in November 2024 and said they will file for candidacy.
 The new party said they will advocate Hong Kong democratization.
-However, party leader Alan Keung was later asked to leave Taiwan by the authorities after his application of stay was rejected.
+However, party leader Alan Keung was later asked to leave Taiwan by the Taiwanese authorities after his application of stay was rejected.
 Sources quoted by Voice of America said this was unrelated to the upcoming election.

 Result

-15 candidates were confirmed to be elected as members of the new Hong Kong Parliament on 30 June 2025.
+15 of 20 candidates were confirmed to be elected as members of the Hong Kong Parliament on 30 June 2025.